appriss/climax/README.markdown

 `ControlServer` methods you may end up with some strange results.
 So unless you are familiar with thread-safe applications it is suggested that you only place events onto the queue from your custom `ControlServer` methods.

+Now the web application can simply connect to your application's DRb and call the `process_image` method, passing it an image path.

+Something interesting about this is that non-ruby applications can also easily tell our image processor to process images.

+For instance you can send commands to your application using the `climax` CLI interface:

+    climax control process_image /tmp/uploaded-images/tmp-d8ej2.jpg

+This means any application, even just simple shell scripts, can easily send commands to our background job.

+Of course it is best to give each of your climax applications a unique Control DRb port.
+You can then specify which port to send commands to with the `-p` option to `climax control`:

+    climax control -p $IMAGE_PROCESSOR_PORT process_image /tmp/uploaded-images/tmp-d8ej2.jpg